 For AR-15s and Modern Sporting Rifles

-You might be wondering, “how many AR-15 mags should I have?”
-Owners of America’s favorite rifle, the AR-15, or other semi-automatic rifles should have at least three working magazines, along with three spare magazines for a total of six magazines.
+Owners of America’s favorite rifle, the AR-15, or other semi-automatic rifles should have at least three working magazines, along with three spares for a total of six magazines.
 Frankly, for those who will train or compete with their semi-auto firearms, a dozen or more would serve better in the long run.

-Should the government enact some sort of magazine capacity ban on magazines over 10 rounds, Milspec AR magazines or other semi-auto modern sporting rifle mags will become very pricey.
-So, buy your spare magazines now while they remain affordable and available.
-Don’t wait.
+Should the government enact some sort of magazine capacity ban on magazines over 10 rounds, milspec AR magazines or other semi-auto modern sporting rifle mags will become very pricey.

 What about the bolt-action rifle owners?
 As above, make sure you have at least three magazines.
-If your bolt gun sees a lot of action, have three spare magazines as well.
+If your bolt gun sees a lot of action, have three spares as well.
 The good news on bolt gun magazines is that they are unlikely to face restrictions anytime soon.

 How Many Magazines Is Too Many?

-Just make sure you have at least a couple of spare magazines, bare minimum, for every magazine-fed gun you own.
-You’ll thank yourself in 10 or 20 years.
+Just make sure you have at least a couple of spares – bare minimum – for every magazine-fed gun you own.
+You’ll thank yourself in ten or twenty years.
 And maybe sooner.

 Shop The Mag Shack for Spare Magazines